TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us013/01.requirements-engineering/readme.md

 * **AC1:** The user must be logged in.
-* **AC2:** There must be an open discussion posted.
-* **AC3:** The text box must have the minimum number of characters present:
-	.
-If so, the system accepts and displays a success pop-up message and publishes the comment - Pop-up: "Done-zoo 🤠";
-	.
-If not, the system prompts the user to enter a minimum of 20 to 10000 characters and does not publish the comment - Pop-up: "Yeahhhhh, comments should be 20 to 10000 characters.
-Yours was 0. 🤠"
+* **AC2:** The system should display a list of all available discussions when the user navigates to the discussions page.
+* **AC3:** Each discussion in the list should display key information such as the discussion title, the number of comments, and the date of the last activity.
+* **AC4:** The user should be able to sort the list by date or popularity.

 ### 1.4.
 Found out Dependencies

 * There is a dependency to "us001" and "us002" since we have the need to be registered and logged in.
-* There is a dependency to "us005" since we need to have a previous commment and discussion topic.

 ### 1.5 Input and Output Data